About CoA & BridgeBio Pharma

 What We Offer:

-- Patient Days, where we are fortunate enough to learn more about the lives we are looking to impact and a real exchange of ideas as to how we can improve our efforts
+- Patient Days, where we are fortunate to hear directly from individuals living with the conditions we are seeking to impact throughout the year and learn how we can improve our efforts

-- Excellent compensation package (Base, Performance Bonus, Stock, RSU programs)
+- Robust and market competitive compensation & benefits package (Base, Performance Bonus, Equity, health, welfare & retirement programs)

 - Flexible PTO